 (Now nearly 4 years later I am living far from the farm.
 And far from Nashville too.
 I followed a dream to live in the American West and currently reside in Colorado.)

 In the summer of 2016 I went back to Nashville once more.
 It was a transition time that helped me understand my place in the scheme of things again.
-And right before I left a year later, I recorded a new album with Eric McConnell in his fabled East Nashville studio/house, 1311 Boscobel.
+And right before I left a year later, I recorded a new album with Eric McConnell in his fabled East Nashville studio/house on Boscobel Street.
 I had written a few of these songs before leaving the farm.
 The rest I wrote those months back in Nashville again.

-I am calling this project The Boscobel Sessions, and hoping all will be ready for release by late October 2017.
+I am calling this project Angels, Demons, Red-Tail Hawks and hoping all will be ready for release December 2017.
 These recordings are somewhat raw, minimal, and unorthodox.
-Eric is a sort of dark-winged angel in the music world, working in the shadows but full of light.
 I feel these songs are born of a deeper, clearer place than perhaps any of my previous work.
 I am beyond grateful to Eric for helping me bring them out into the world, and very excited to share them.

 More soon --- JJN